openethereum/openethereum.github.io/External-Address-Format-(SS58).md

 The `<address-type>` is one or more bytes that describe the precise format of the following bytes.

-Currently, there exist six valid values:
+Currently, there exist four valid values:

 - 00000000b (0) Polkadot Live (SS58 checksum preimage)
 - 00000001b (1) Polkadot Live (AccountId checksum preimage)